 It’s true that hyper-specialist stores in Berlin may well be an accidental product of a turbulent past, but they could hold the key to the future of our high street?
 The Cold War meant that businesses with more than 10 employees were nationalised.
 The only way small retailers could thrive was to stock particular products that department stores didn’t.
 But the Cold War ended in 1991 and these shops are still going strong – so what does that tell you?

 Online plant retailer Patch announced last week that they would be opening a hotel for houseplants.
 Before you react incandescently and begin ranting about avocado-munching-millennials, take a step back and think.
 While it would be easy to mock this new venture there is obviously a market for it as houseplant ownership has skyrocketed in recent years.
 Moving away from all signing, all dancing department stores in favour of specific, more niche outfits may be the only way to preserve the high street as we know it.

-While this proposition would have been laughed out of Dragons’ Den four or five years ago, today’s retail climate has made it a viable business opportunity.
+This proposition would have been laughed out of Dragons’ Den four or five years ago.
+But, today’s retail climate has made it a viable business opportunity.

-Increasingly, the physical stores that survive are those that provide a service – think tattoo parlours, nail bars and hairdressers – because they aren’t at risk from an online alternative.
+Increasingly, the physical stores that survive are those that provide a service.
+Think tattoo parlours, nail bars and hairdressers – they aren’t at risk from an online alternative.
 If we don’t want our high street to become an exclusively service-driven domain with no room to ‘mooch’, hyper-specialist shops may be the only solution.
-These shops offer so much more than the typical, retail interaction, they offer a unique experience that can’t be replicated online.
+These shops offer so much more than the typical, retail interaction.
+They offer a unique experience that can’t be replicated online.

 Are hyper-specialist shops a passing fad or do they genuinely hold the key to saving our beloved high street?
 Tweet us @otbtweeter with your thoughts and insights.